chsiva/git_basics/readme.md

 https://stackoverflow.com/questions/11621768/how-can-i-make-git-accept-a-self-signed-certificate

 # Avoid "merge conflicts" https://dev.to/samuyi/how-to-avoid-merge-conflicts-3j8d
-Solution:
+* Solution:
+  - Each developer should clone repo
+  - before merging they need to check for changes in remote brach > git pull to ensure for any changes by other developer
+  - if there are any changes dev should merge
+  - Test locally and then make a PR

-*create a new branch* -> in local CLI create a repo and clone the repo here -> git checkout <new-branch> -> download & install "Meld" (file comparision tool) https://meldmerge.org/. ->
+*create a new branch* -> in local CLI create a repo and clone the repo here -> git checkout <new-branch> ->

+download & install "Meld" (file comparision tool) https://meldmerge.org/. ->

 *do merge locally* -> *create new PR*